moustafamosalam/IoT-Sensor-Hub-/README.md

    - Configure ThingsBoard for OTA updates (upload firmware binaries to the platform).
    - Trigger OTA updates for ESP8266 and ESP32-C6 through the ThingsBoard interface.

-## Project Structure
-- `esp8266/`: Contains code for the ESP8266 (captive portal, Wi-Fi, MQTT, OTA).
-- `esp32c6/`: Contains code for the ESP32-C6 (sensor reading, UART communication).
-- `docs/`: Additional documentation and schematics (if applicable).

 ## Usage
 - After setup, the system automatically collects and publishes sensor data to ThingsBoard.
 - Use the ThingsBoard dashboard to visualize sensor readings (e.g., temperature, humidity, motion events).
 - Trigger IR commands or monitor environmental changes as needed.
 - Perform OTA updates to keep the firmware up-to-date without physical access.

-## Troubleshooting
-- **Captive Portal Not Appearing**: Ensure the ESP8266 is in AP mode and the device is connected to the correct SSID.
-- **MQTT Connection Issues**: Verify ThingsBoard credentials and broker availability.
-Check Wi-Fi signal strength.
-- **Sensor Data Not Received**: Confirm UART connections and correct pin assignments in the ESP32-C6 code.
-- **OTA Update Fails**: Ensure the firmware binary is correctly uploaded to ThingsBoard and the devices are online.

-## Contributing
-Contributions are welcome!
-Please fork the repository, make changes, and submit a pull request.
-Ensure code follows the project’s coding style and includes relevant documentation.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.